ifsheldon/ideas_reifying/content/blog/model-swarm-self-supervised-evolution/index.en.md

 Or, equivalently “what is the eval set for an artificial superintelligence?”

-With a DUF that is constantly evolving, we might resort to the answer “We don’t definitely know, but we can always improve our utility function and then the intelligence will adapt”.
+With a DUF that is constantly evolving, we might resort to the answer “We don’t definitely know, but we can always improve our utility function and then the intelligence will align with it”.

 > Yet, the effectiveness of DUF is still unclear, as the authors didn't experiment with it in the paper.
+This is solely my idea.

 ### Self-supervised Evolution